Definition

 Android System WebView is a system component for the Android operating system (OS) that enables Android apps to display web content directly inside an application.

-There are two ways to open web content on an Android device: You can use a traditional web browser or an Android application that includes WebView in the layout.
+There are two ways to open web content on an Android device: using a traditional web browser or an Android application that includes WebView in the layout.

 In the past, WebView was tightly coupled with the OS, and it was only updated when a new version of the OS was released.
+This slower release schedule made it possible that an exploit that was fixed in Chrome wasn't yet fixed in WebView.
 It is now a discrete application that can be updated through the Google Play app store.

 Why is Android System WebView needed?

-Android System WebView lets applications display browser windows in an app instead of transporting the user to another browser.
-Android developers use WebView when they want to display webpages in a Google app or other application.
+Android System WebView lets applications display web content in an app instead of transporting the user to another browser.
+Android developers use WebView when they want to display webpages or Hypertext Markup Language content in a Google app or other application.

-The following are examples of how WebView is used to embed webpages:
+The following are examples of how WebView can be used to embed webpages:

 • When users click on a privacy policy link on a screen in an Android System WebView app, the application opens a webpage with the privacy policy content instead of taking them to a browser.

-• WebView is used to embed applications in other web application Using WebView is a low-code way of constructing hybrid applications that free developers from having to code native applications from scratch.
+• WebView is used to take an existing website and present it as a native app.
+Using WebView this way is a low-code method of constructing hybrid applications that free developers from having to code native applications from scratch.

-Malicious actors can use WebView to exploit devices, using tactics like cross-site scripting.
+Malicious actors can use WebView to exploit devices, using tactics such as cross-site scripting.
+This is why it is important that Android System WebView be kept up to date.

 WebView is useful for crafting hybrid applications with highly reusable code and less code than native apps.